Mike and Diane Wilson -

 Diane writes too, and has had many successes.
 She has won top prizes in Writers' Forum poetry competitions, as well as prizes with Writers' News (including one for £100) and Writing Magazine.
 We have both gained a win in the NAWG competitions - me with a fantasy/science fiction short story Brinsley's Beefburger and Diane with a formal poem Scarlet Fury - plus several certificates for runner-up and highly commended.

-We also volunteer at the Harbour Heritage Museum on Bridlington's harbour.
-Occasionally we don the costumes of a Victorian fisherman and his wife.
-We relate the story of the heroism of Kit Brown, a lifeboat hero, in Don't Go!
+For many years we volunteered at the Harbour Heritage Museum on Bridlington's harbour.
+Occasionally we donned the costumes of a Victorian fisherman and his wife.
+We related the story of the heroism of Kit Brown, a lifeboat hero, in Don't Go!
 In April 2013, I was elected Chairman of the Bridlington Sailing Coble Preservation Society, but we decided to resign in October 2013.

 Diane and I have also performed a short play Silvered Wings, in honour of Amy Johnson, whose memorabilia is displayed in Sewerby Hall, near Bridlington.
 We also have a selection of humorous tales in poetry suitable for a more mature audience.
 Diane can also tell the tale of Talbot House and Toc H.